Gajos93/IT-Support-Google-Course/Course1_TechSupportFundamentals/Module5_Software/Terms.md

-# 📖Course 1 Module 5: Software - Terminology
+# 📖 Course 1 Module 5: Software - Terminology

 ## 🅰️ A